 &lt;sup>50 A more sophisticated device is the ring-laser-gyro (RLG), but their use is usually limited to naval platforms.
-Note that most gyro systems today are linked to transmitting magnetic compasses and will generate alarms if the gyro wanders from the corresponding corrected compass course (i.e.: magnetic course +/- variation and deviation.)
-This of course is subject to the stability of the magnetic compass and may therefore alarm uselessly in areas of weak or disturbed magnetic field (such as the polar regions).
+Note that most gyro systems today are linked to transmitting magnetic compasses and will generate alarms if the gyro wanders from the

-magnetic or doppler "logs", but in common practice the ship's progress is determined by GPS/GNSS-derived course-over-ground or speed-over-ground and rate of turn.
+"logs", but in common practice the ship's progress is determined by GPS/GNSS-derived courseover-ground or speed-over-ground and rate of turn.
 GPS (single source) is vulnerable to being "spoofed", "jammed", or otherwise corrupted by hostile electronic interference; this vulnerability is reduced with multi-source GNSS.
 In this report, the term GPS is used to denote a generic satellite-derived position.